Are you creating and promoting content to attract prospective parents to your school?

 It might be time to consider an inbound marketing campaign.

 Inbound marketing tools like SEO, blogging, social media, website lead generation and lead nurturing are more cost-effective than traditional forms of outbound marketing.
 Marketers are shifting their budgets, and seeing results.
-A recent survey shows inbound delivers 54 percent more leads into the marketing funnel than traditional outbound leads, at a below average cost per lead.
+A recent survey showed inbound delivers 54 percent more leads into the marketing funnel than traditional outbound leads, at a below average cost per lead.